Legal Design - Explained Part 2

 People quickly tire of legal jargon and unnecessarily complex legal documents.
 Consumers are seeing human-centred design at work in other industries (think Apple, Google, Ikea) and they expect flawless products and services (especially when they’re paying good money for it!).
 As experts in their field, lawyers are expected to do the hard, legal analysis, but then convey their findings in a simple, digestible way.

 Clients are demanding more of their lawyers and expect to pay less for it.
 This means that lawyers need to adapt and come up with innovative ways of meeting their clients’ demands.
 Legal design can help – we can produce new solutions that are exactly what our clients want, whilst also cutting out unnecessary steps and driving efficiency.

 The law is beginning to require legal design!
 Take the General Data Protection Regulation (GDPR) for example – it mandates that all privacy notices need to be concise, transparent and written in plain language (see Article 12 and Working Party 29 guidelines).
 So, in essence, the law is saying: to be legally compliant, you need to have a document that people can understand – no long, convoluted and jargon-filled privacy notices please!
 Is this not a legally binding mandate for legal design?

-Charlotte Baker is Wavelength’s stand out Legal Designer who expertly applies creative and design thinking to the law.
+Charlotte Baker is part of Wavelength’s market leading legal design team who expertly apply creative and design thinking to the law.
 This includes using design thinking approaches to focus on the user experience in the legal processes and solutions Wavelength develop.